antarctica/asli-pipeline/docs/running_pipeline.md

 # Submitting a job to the short-serial partition on JASMIN
 sbatch -p short-serial -t 03:00 -o job01.out -e job01.err run_asli_pipeline.sh`
 ```

+!!! note

+    The command `src/00_download_era5.sh` is ran separately from `run_asli_pipeline.sh` here.
+SLURM terminates idle processes after a certain length of time (300s on the BAS HPC, for example).
+Because `src/00_download_era5.sh` requests a download from the CDS API, the request can be queued for a length of time that exceed the maximum idle limit, causing SLURM to terminate the process.

 On the BAS HPC, remember to set the working directory.
 For example: